Celitech/CelitechSDKCSharp/documentation/services/PurchasesService.md

 ## TopUpEsimAsync

-This endpoint is used to top-up an eSIM with the previously associated destination by providing an existing ICCID and the package details.
-The top-up is only feasible for eSIMs in "ENABLED" or "INSTALLED" state.
-You can check this state using the Get eSIM Status endpoint.
+This endpoint is used to top-up an existing eSIM with the previously associated destination by providing its ICCID and package details.
+To determine if an eSIM can be topped up, use the Get eSIM Status endpoint, which returns the `isTopUpAllowed` flag.

 - HTTP Method: `POST`
 - Endpoint: `/purchases/topup`